Persona

 That psychological function allows the individual to function as a hypocrite.
 I use that word specifically because hypocrite is the Greek word for actor, and that’s what we all are when we operate through the persona.

-Edinger argues the persona is the psychic entity mediating ego and outer world, serving adaptation while structurally enabling performance and concealment.
+Edinger frames the persona as the psychic entity positioned between ego and outer world, performing a necessary adaptive function while structurally requiring a degree of inauthenticity.

 Edinger, Edward F., Science of the Soul: A Jungian Perspective, 2002thesis